Drighlington Primary School, Moorland Road, Drighlington, Bradford, West Yorkshire, BD11 1JY

 In practice, children learn the 44 common sounds in the English language and are taught how to blend these sounds to decode (read) words.
 We start by teaching children to read and blend the first thirty Set 1 sounds.
 Once they have conquered this skill, they start reading stories and texts that have words made up of the sounds they know.
 This means that they can embed and apply their phonic knowledge and start to build their reading fluency.
 Once secure, children learn Set 2 and Set 3 sounds and then read texts with increasingly more complex sounds and graphemes.
 Throughout this process there is a focus on comprehension, reading with expression and reading for enjoyment.
 Pupils are also taught to work effectively with a partner to explain and consolidate what they are learning.

 Children at Drighlington Primary are taught in small groups which reflect their phonic knowledge and reading fluency.
-We regularly assess children so that they are taught in a RWI group which matches their phonic knowledge.
+We regularly assess children so that they are taught in a group which matches their phonic knowledge.
 We group pupils homogeneously, according to their progress in reading rather than their writing.
 We make sure that pupils read books that are closely matched to their increasing knowledge of phonics and the common exception words as well as 'tricky words'.
 This is so that, early on, they experience success and gain confidence that they are readers.
-Re-reading and discussing these books with the teacher supports their increasingly fluent decoding.
+Re-reading and discussing these books with the teacher during guided reading sessions, which supports their increasingly fluent decoding skills.
 We encourage parents to read with their children at home and to embed reading for pleasure as well as for information retrieval.

 In 2023, we wanted to make sure that all children had access to books at home that they were confident in reading and that was at their level.
 Keeping fidelity to our scheme, we purchased Read, Write Inc's book bag books which help to provide additional reading outside of the classroom.
 These books are sent home every Friday and perfectly match the books the children have read at school throughout the week.
 Here is a document to help with what you could write in your child's reading record.
 Click here.